History of the Dunedin urban area: The long depression and the first city (1873)

 The New Zealand South Seas exhibition (1889) was a chance for Dunedin, New Zealand's new first city, to show off its success.

 Between 1881 and 1957, Dunedin was home to the Dunedin cable trams, being both one of the first and last such systems operated anywhere in the world.
 Carisbrook became a sports ground in the 1870s and had its first international cricket game in 1883.

-Soon after the first electric telegraph line linking Christchurch and Lyttleton in 1862 a second network was built between Dunedin and Port Chalmers.
-The first phone call in New Zealand was made by Charles A. Henrybetween Dunedin and Milton on a home made device.
+Soon after the first electric telegraph line linking Christchurch and Lyttelton in 1862 a second network was built between Dunedin and Port Chalmers.
+The first phone call in New Zealand was made by Charles A. Henry between Dunedin and Milton on a home made device.
 The first telephone office was opened at Port Chalmers in 1879 to link shipping information to Dunedin.
 During the 20th century, influence and activity moved north to the other centres ("the drift north").

 Panorama of city centre in 1874

 Political prisoners from Taranaki

 When "a vibrant and productive Māori community was destroyed and total State control of all matters Māori, with full power over the Māori social order, was sought" at Parihaka in Taranaki a series of political prisoners often held without trial were kept in Dunedin.
 This occurred over two main time periods 1869-1872 and from 1879-1881.
 During this time the prisoners were used for labour in the construction of many building projects around Dunedin and to a lesser extent on the Otago Peninsula, This has been traditionally linked with a series of tunnels in the Anderson's Bay region.
+Most of the prisoners were formally released on 12 March 1872, departing by government steamship Luna on 20 March 1872, exchanging cheers with spectators farewelling them from the shore.